 In interaction design, menus, texts, and images can be given visual order through placement and consistent styling, but the user often controls the order in which information is accessed.
 Unlike a linear book, interactive spaces feature multiple links and navigation options.
 Cascading Style Sheets (CSS) articulate the structure of a document separately from its presentation so that information can be automatically reconfigured for different output devices, from desktop computer screens to mobile phones, PDAs, kiosks, and more.
 A different visual hierarchy might be used in each instance.
 The average computer desktop supports a complex hierarchy of icons, applications, folders, menus, images, and palettes—empowering users, as never before, to arrange, access, edit, and order vast amounts of information—all managed through a flexible hierarchy controlled and customized by the user.
 As technology allows ever greater access to information, the ability of the designer to distill and make sense of the data glut gains increasing value.

-Generally speaking, Visual Grouping and Hierarchy is controlled by the manipulation of objects/images that fall in either of two main categories.
-Those categories are;
+Generally speaking, Visual Grouping and Hierarchy is controlled by the manipulation of objects/images by factors from these main categories:

 - Principles/Elements of Design